-The Souris School District was established formally, in the village of Souris, in 1884.
-Originally occupying a wood frame structure, the school moved into a two-storey, brick building in 1894, designed by Brandon architect W. H. Shillinglaw.
-In 1912, a second school building, designed by local architect C. H. Brindle, was erected beside it for use as a Collegiate.
+The Souris School District was established formally, in Souris, in 1884.
+Originally occupying a wood frame structure, the school moved into a two-storey, brick building in 1894, designed by Brandon architect Walter Henderson Shillinglaw.
+In 1912, a second school building intended as a Collegiate, designed by architects Thomas Sinclair and Carter Hawkins Brindle, was erected by contractor Alfred Edward Bullock.

 In January 1960, the school became Souris Consolidated School No. 2388 when it was consolidated with several districts from the surrounding countryside, including Breezelawn School No. 169, Riverview School No. 279, Whitefield School No. 473, Botany School No. 486, Huntingdon School No. 542, and Wolflea School No. 590.
 As other rural schools closed, such as Lily School No. 382, their students came here too.